 The Sexual Experience Questionnaire by Louise Fitzgerald is the most widely used measure of sexual harassment.
 One of the most widely used measures of sexual assault, the Sexual Experiences Survey by Mary Koss and her colleagues, is a self-report measure that assesses a variety of unwanted sexual experiences including those associated with substance use.
 An example of an interview developed for the purpose of assessing sexual assault is The National Women's Study interview developed by Heidi Resnick and her colleagues.
 It includes a series of behaviorally specific questions that ask about a variety of unwanted sexual experiences.

 While the consequences of sexual harassment and assault can be severe and complex, there are treatments available that can significantly reduce psychological symptoms and improve a victim's quality of life.
-There is very little empirically-based information on the treatment of sexual harassment or on the treatment of any sexual trauma associated with military service.
-However, there is a wealth of information available on the treatment of sexual assault in civilian populations that can be used to inform treatment of veteran populations.
+Although the literature examining the use of empirically-based treatments for the treatment of sexual harassment or the treatment of any sexual trauma associated with military service remains small, there is a wealth of information available on the treatment of sexual assault in civilian populations that can be used to inform treatment of Veteran populations.

 Interventions for sexual trauma often involve addressing immediate health and safety concerns (particularly in the case of an acute trauma), normalizing post-trauma reactions by providing education about trauma and psychological reactions to traumatic events, providing the victim with validation, supporting existing adaptive coping strategies and facilitating the development of new coping skills, like muscle relaxation or deep breathing.